Unbiased estimators for random design regression: Experiments

 \section{Experiments}

 Subsampling from large datasets is an important practical application of our methods.
 In this context, distribution $\dxy$ is defined via a fixed matrix $\X\in\R^{n\times d}$ and a vector $\y\in\R^n$ by sampling a row-response pair $(\x_i^\top,y_i)$ uniformly at random.
 The square loss for this problem becomes $L_{\dxy}(\w)=\frac{1}{n}\|\X\w-\y\|^2$.
 A commonly used approach in this problem is \textit{leverage score sampling} \citep{drineas2006sampling}.
 In Section \ref{s:loss} we propose a hybrid sampling scheme which combines leverage score sampling with volume-rescaled sampling.
 We will call it here \textit{leveraged volume sampling}.
-As discussed in Section \ref{s:algs}, this method can be implemented very efficiently (see Theorems \ref{t:det} and \ref{t:finite}), with time complexity similar to leverage score sampling.
+As discussed in Section~\ref{s:algs}, this method can be implemented very efficiently (see also Figure \ref{fig:runtime}), with time complexity similar to leverage score sampling.
 In the following experiments we evaluate the loss $L_{\dxy}$ of the estimators produced by both methods, showing that if the sample size is small, then leveraged volume sampling performs significantly better than leverage score sampling.
-We also contrast this with the estimators produced by a previously proposed variant of volume sampling, given by \cite{unbiased-estimates-journal}, which for larger sample sizes does not perform as well as the other two methods.
-The three estimators we tested can be summarized as follows:
+We also contrast this with the estimators produced by a previously proposed variant of discrete volume sampling, given by \cite{unbiased-estimates-journal}, which for larger sample sizes does not perform as well as the other two methods.
+Overall, the three estimators we tested are:

 For the latter two estimators, the response vector is constructed from $D_{\cal Y|\x}$, i.e., to match the selected row vectors.
 Both the volume sampling-based estimators are unbiased, however the leverage score sampling estimator is not.
-Classical volume sampling is very similar to the distribution $\vskx$ defined w.r.t.~uniform sampling from the dataset, except for the fact that the former does not allow the same row from the dataset to appear more than once in the sample (because $S$ is a set).
+The volume sampling method proposed in prior work is very similar to our distribution $\vskx$ defined w.r.t.~uniform sampling from the dataset, except for the fact that the former does not allow the same row from the dataset to appear more than once in the sample (because $S$ is a set).
 For large datasets that difference does not have any practical impact on the estimator.
-In particular, as discussed in Section \ref{s:lower}, our lower bound from Theorem \ref{t:lower-vskx} can be easily adapted to hold for classical volume sampling as well.
+In particular, as discussed in Section \ref{s:lower}, our lower bound from Theorem \ref{t:lower-vskx} can be easily adapted to hold for this method as well.